Aliases for CGB8 Gene

 GeneCards Summary for CGB8 Gene

-CGB8 (Chorionic Gonadotropin Beta Subunit 8) is a Protein Coding gene.
+CGB8 (Chorionic Gonadotropin Subunit Beta 8) is a Protein Coding gene.
 Diseases associated with CGB8 include Ulcerative Stomatitis and Mixed Ductal-Endocrine Carcinoma.
-Among its related pathways are Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors and Peptide hormone metabolism.
-GO annotations related to this gene include hormone activity.
-An important paralog of this gene is CGB5.
+Among its related pathways are Gene Expression and Transcriptional regulation by the AP-2 (TFAP2) family of transcription factors.
+Gene Ontology (GO) annotations related to this gene include hormone activity.
+An important paralog of this gene is CGB3.

 UniProtKB/Swiss-Prot for CGB8 Gene